cagov/data-infrastructure/docs/code/dependabot-runbook.md

 There are two valid paths for responding to Dependabot alerts:

+1. You can create your own pull request that updates dependencies.
 1. You can merge the auto-generated pull request
-2. You can create your own pull request that updates dependencies.

-Right now, we recommend the latter approach, as the former requires some work on our default CI/CD setup.
+Right now, we recommend the former approach, as the latter requires some work on our default CI/CD setup.

-### Creating your own pull request
+### Option 1: Creating your own pull request

 1. Check out a new branch with a date slug in the branch name to distinguish it from other version upgrade PRs.